awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 __PREREQUISITE__:

-To add identity providers, you need to insert these provider under the file _config-overrides.js_ whih is at the root of the project.
+To add identity providers, you need to insert these providers under the file _config-overrides.js_ which is at the root of the project.
 You have to add the settings on the environment you like to modify.

 Example: